frozenbanana/twit-game-explosion/README.md

 2. Open project folder in editor

-3. Install livereload `pip3 install livereload`
+3. Open a terminal, stand in project folder and run `node server.js`

-4. Open a terminal, stand in project folder and run `livereload`
+4. Open localhost and enjoy.